beeva-arturomartinez/beeva-best-practices/devops/git/README.md

 ```

 ##### git commit
-Stores the current contents of the Staging area to HEAD in a new commit along with a message describing the changes.
+Stores the current contents from the Staging area(Index) to HEAD in a new commit along with a message describing the changes.

 ``` sh